 The multi-modal interventions included within this package mean different aspects are relevant to different travel users.
-The interventions included within this package would be most relevant to those who reside and travel between settlements along the A96 corridor; however, there are elements of this package that are corridor-wide which would result in benefits for those travelling within settlements.
+The interventions included within this package would be relevant across the corridor, particularly for any trips made between settlements and for those travelling along the corridor for further connections to other routes for onward travel to other parts of the country.
+Interventions included within this package would benefit private travellers as well as businesses and industries required to move freight.